In Italy, going back to work may depend on having the right antibodies

 ROME – There is a growing feeling in Italy that the worst may have happened.
-The weeks of shutting down the country, the center of the world's deadliest coronavirus outbreak, may begin to pay off, as officials announced this week that the number of new infections had stagnated.
+The weeks of closing the country, the center of the world's deadliest coronavirus outbreak, may begin to pay off, as officials announced last week that the number of new infections had stagnated.

 That ray of hope has turned the conversation into the daunting challenge of when and how to reopen without triggering another wave of cataclysmic contagion.
 To do so, Italian health officials and some politicians have focused on an idea that could have been relegated to the realm of dystopian novels and science fiction movies.